 The proper diverging of rain water away from the house is a crucial aspect of keeping foundations and basements dry.
-It is recommended that all surface drains be directed at least 4 feet away from the foundation any underground drainage pipes are not within the scope of this home inspection I recommend their non-visible sections and all outlets be investigated prior to settlement by a qualified professional.
+It is recommended that all surface drains be directed at least 4 feet away from the foundation.
+Underground drainage pipes are not within the scope of this home inspection.
+I recommend the non-visible sections and all outlets be investigated prior to settlement by a qualified professional.